spf13/viper/TROUBLESHOOTING.md

 # Troubleshooting

-## Unmarshaling doesn't work
+## Unmarshalling doesn't work

 The most common reason for this issue is improper use of struct tags (eg. `yaml` or `json`).
-Viper uses [github.com/mitchellh/mapstructure](https://github.com/mitchellh/mapstructure) under the hood for unmarshaling values which uses `mapstructure` tags by default.
+Viper uses [github.com/mitchellh/mapstructure](https://github.com/mitchellh/mapstructure) under the hood for unmarshalling values which uses `mapstructure` tags by default.
 Please refer to the library's documentation for using other struct tags.

 ## Cannot find package